What I'll Be Covering..

 1. Diminishing Happiness Levels

 And I think this raises an important but often overlooked question.
-What exactly is behind this decline in satisfaction?
+What exactly is driving this mushrooming miasma of dissatisfaction?
 Culturally, you might point to the decline of the family, collapsing marriage rates, and an empty culture of brand and commodity-worship.
 Economically, you could argue that decades of wage stagnation, alongside the more recent spike in inflation, have, taken together, eroded living standards.
 Biologically, you need look no further than unhealthy eating habits and sky-rocketing rates of addiction.

 2. The Modern Disconnect

 Barry Cunliffe in his work, ‘Britain Begins‘, proposes that like all animals, humans are primarily motivated by the fundamental needs to nourish themselves and procreate.
 “Both tendencies require aggression and self-assertiveness,” he continues, “instincts that are hard-wired into animal biology, but are constrained, to prevent them from wreaking havoc, by the formation and acceptance of status hierarchies.”